-In the April of 1973, exactly on the 3rd of this month, Martin Cooper of Motorola made the first call on the mobile phone to Dr.Joel S. Engel of the Bell Labs.
+In April of 1973, exactly on the 3rd of this month, Martin Cooper of Motorola made the first call on the mobile phone to Dr.Joel S. Engel of the Bell Labs.
 This instrument weighed around 1.1 kg.

 But, over the next two decades, researchers were on a spree to get mobile apps ready for these devices.
 The R&D department of IBM Simon came up with the first mobile app for Smartphones in 1993 exactly two decades after the first call was made.

 The portable devices or PDAs had their first operating system, known as EPOC developed by Psion.
 Released in the early 90s, this was first of the recognizable apps.
-The exciting app or the 16-bit systems that executed the EPOC’s user programmes could run apps such as diaries, databases, spreadsheets and word processors.
+The exciting app or the 16-bit systems that executed the EPOC’s user programs could run apps such as diaries, databases, spreadsheets, and word processors.
 But, the future models were capable of accommodating 32-bit OS and were integrated with 2MB RAM allowing users to add extra apps through their software packs.